DillK/TicTacToe/v1/readme.md

 - We test if the game is won, advance the turn, and test if the game is won or ran out of turns.
 - We finally draw the results.

-Let's look at the how we test the win condtions ...
+Let's look at the how we test the win conditions ...

 ```javascript
 /**